Prastavna/xodeforces/README.md

 ## Installation

+### Chrome
 1. Install from the [Chrome Web Store](https://chromewebstore.google.com/detail/xodeforces/lnfgjljnmoickkgbjedecbkcmhhdncpk)
 2. Navigate to any Codeforces problem page
 3. The xodeforces editor will automatically appear below the problem statement

+### Firefox
+1. Download the latest Firefox extension from the [releases page](https://github.com/prastavna/xodeforces/releases)
+2. Open Firefox and navigate to `about:addons`
+3. Click the gear icon and select "Install Add-on From File"
+4. Select the downloaded `.xpi` file
+5. Navigate to any Codeforces problem page

 ## Development